Kontowicz/Kontowicz.github.io/_posts/2020-09-15-intentional-exercise.md

 * Is the link really broken?
 * Launching from another app might help

-After few minutes download apk file, and save it.
+After a few minutes download the apk file, and save it.
 Then convert it to .jar with following command:
 ```
 d2j-dex2jar -f level13.apk
 ```